 - All wheelchair parts are washable; folds flat for easy transport and storage.

-- Available in Pink, Blue, or Camo
+- Available in Pink or Blue

 - Typically ships same day; overnight and international shipping available.